 Propane guide

-In our propane gas guide you will find many details about propane as a liquid gas.
+In our propane gas guide you will find many details about propane.
 Although propane is gaseous under normal conditions, it is called liquefied petroleum gas because it liquefies quickly under pressure.
 This is also how it is sold.
-Find out more about the production of this gas, the various areas of application and what to look out for when using and storing propane gas.
+Find out more about the production of this gas, the various areas of application and what you have to take care for when using and storing propane gas.

 - Chemical and physical properties of propane